green-fox-academy/csibivili/Deploy C# to AWS.md

  - `eb init -p IIS10.0`
      - or just `eb init` & choose <strong>IIS</strong> & choose <strong>10.0</strong>
- - Choose a region
+ - Choose Frankfurt as region
+ - Create a new application or choose yours
  - `eb create environmentname`
-    - Choose something meaningful environment name i.e. <strong>"dev-env"</strong>
+    - You must have two environments: <strong>"stage" & "production"</strong>
+    - You only need to create an environment once
  - Wait!
 "It may take a while"
  - ![what you should see](https://lh3.googleusercontent.com/-yF8RZGHFQDQ/WiUlhjMQWMI/AAAAAAAAFLE/V5502hH5JgEDnJbMc459y5BIwXAITIVEwCLcBGAs/s0/successfull_deploy.PNG "successfull_deploy.PNG")
  - If you want to deploy a new version